 Apart from being incredibly rewarding, breastfeeding your child is also convenient.
 If you are exclusively breastfeeding, there is no need to pack bottles, breastmilk, or formula.
 Little to no preparation is needed to feed your baby.
 As soon as they show signs of hunger, you can feed them fairly quickly.
 Having this ability can sometimes prevent the hunger level from reaching full meltdown mode and reduce the amount of stress on both you and your baby.

 Breastfeeding is beneficial for your body’s recovery after birth as well.
 It provides a decreased risk for postpartum bleeding and even some forms of cancer.
 One of the things that will cross almost every new mother’s mind during recovery is “When will my body return to its pre-pregnancy size?”
 Breastfeeding your child can actually help you lose the weight gained during your pregnancy.
 But, this is not the case for everyone.
-It’s healthy to go into it with the expectation that you should eat healthily and exercise to lose any weight if you must.
+I certainly did not lose weight while breastfeeding.
+It’s healthy to go into it with the expectation that you should eat healthily and exercise to lose any weight if you must and not rely on breastfeeding to do that for you.

 Everything You Should Know About Breastfeeding (That I Didn’t Learn in Class)